CyVerse-learning-materials/SciApps_guide/association.rst

 *Step 4: Adding New Analyses to the Association Workflow*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This step will show you how to add new analysis to the workflow built above.
-We will use CloudStructure instead of PCA to estimated population structure, then pass the estimation to MLM-TASSEL for performing association analysis.
+We will use CloudStructure instead of PCA to estimate population structure, then pass the estimation to MLM-TASSEL for performing association analysis.

   1. Click **Clustering** category (left panel) or search for **structure**, then click **CloudSTRUCUTRE** to load **CloudSTRUCTURE-2.3.4**